cgeduhn/timed-redis-counter/timed-rediscounter/README.md

 #return a timestamp hash with timestamp as key and count as value
 obj.test1.history(1.minute.ago)

+#optional with step as second argument.
+#normally the step will be the steps in the hash by the given range
+obj.test1.history(1.year.ago,:minute)

 #returns the sum in the given range
 obj.test1.sum(1.minute.ago..Time.now) #or obj.sum(1.minute.ago)